Cortona Etruscan heart

-Due to its location, Cortona is the ideal destination for a day trip or as an overnight base from which to start various tours.
+Cortona is an ideal destination for day trips or as a starting point for various tours.

 Medieval and modern history